-So you’re in the grocery store being frugal and you notice that potatoes are on sale, but you know that if you buy too many – they will spoil before your household will eat all of them…
+Being frugal you notice that potatoes are on sale, but if you buy too many they will spoil before you can eat the all.
+What to do?

-Or, you are growing potatoes in your garden, and during harvest you have LOTS of them…
+Maybe you have grown potatoes in your garden and during harvest you have LOTS of them.
+What to do?

-NOTE: Potatoes are one of the highest calorie-per-pound garden vegetables (about 400 calories per pound), and are a great choice for the ‘survival garden’ (among other things).
+Note: Potatoes are one of the highest calorie-per-pound garden vegetables (about 400 calories per pound), and are a great choice for the ‘survival garden’.

 2. Wash the potatoes.